 The Basics on BIM

-BIM is used in 3D, 4D and 5D representations.
+BIM is used in 3D, 4D, and 5D representations.
 For 3D models, the tools coordinate fluidly with other programs like AutoCAD.
-Project management applications, particularly time management, are available in 4D representations, while 5D involves management of the project’s cost.
+Moreover, project management applications, particularly time management, are available in 4D representations, while 5D involves the management of the project’s cost.

-Buildings designed with BIM are more energy efficient, more comfortable to live in and cost less to operate, thanks to the ability to plan out even the smallest details online before putting them into action.
+Therefore, buildings designed with BIM are more energy-efficient, more comfortable to live in and cost less to operate, thanks to the ability to plan out even the smallest details online before putting them into action.

 When paired with advanced PDF solutions, it is possible to expose otherwise hard-to-see details and explode and reanimate them to show how complex components work together.
-This also allows designers to visualize potential problems and iron out solutions before the design ever hits the jobsite, saving time and money, and reducing or eliminating waste.
+So, this also allows designers to visualize potential problems and iron out solutions.
+Before the design ever hits the Jobsite, saving time and money, and reducing or eliminating waste.

 How Klein Fits into BIM with Revit